Métis Justice Fund

 Circle in the middle: The leaders of Circles and Societies ensure that ALL our citizens, partners and Métis communities are served and represented in a fair and equitable manner.

-Outer Circle: The leader of each partnership treaty and Métis community sit on the Lead Council and actively participate fully in decision-making and strategic leadership.
+Outer Circle: The leader of each partnership treaty, alliances, and Métis community sit on the Lead Council and actively participate fully in decision-making and strategic leadership.

 The Métis People: Each sector is in turn divided into regions and communities, so that even the smallest communities are served in a fair and equitable way.